-Highlighting a Category or Details in a treemap cross-highlights and cross-filters the other visualizations on the report page... and vice versa.
-To follow along, either add some visuals to the same page or copy/paste the treemap to one of the other pages in this report.
+Highlighting a Category or Detail in a treemap cross-highlights and cross-filters the other visualizations on the report page.
+To follow along, either add some visuals to this report page or copy the treemap to one of the other pages in this report.
 The below image the treemap was copied over to the Overview page.

 On the treemap, select either a Category or a Chain within a Category.
-This cross-highlights the other visualizations on the page.
-Selecting 050-Shoes, for example, shows me that last year's sales for shoes was $3,640,471 with $2,174,185 of that coming from Fashions Direct.
+That will cross-highlight the other visualizations on the page.
+Selecting 050-Shoes, for example, shows you that last year's sales for shoes was $16,352,432 with Fashions Direct accounting for $2,174,185 of those sales.

 In the Last Year Sales by Chain pie chart, selecting the Fashions Direct slice, cross-filters the treemap.

-To manage how charts cross-highlight and cross-filter each other, see Visualization interactions in a Power BI report
+To manage how charts cross-highlight and cross-filter each other, see Change how visuals interact in a Power BI report.